Little Cherry Disease

 Lab Address: 1320 E Spokane St, Suite A, Pasco, WA 99301

-To ensure samples are promptly processed, email the Sample Submission Form to AGNEMA, and preferably collect and dispatch or deliver samples early in the week.
+Email the Sample Submission Form and tracking number (if shipping) to sample @agnema.com , and preferably dispatch or deliver samples early in the week.

 Training and Informative pages: